yogabull/url_check/README.md

-# AWS Lambda Script to verify if a url is valid.
+# AWS Lambda Script to ping a url.

 ### Description
-This script checks whether a url is valid.
+The goal is to ping a url and record the response using the AWS lambda service.

+### Progress

 Packages Used: requests